Aatrox103/SAP/README.md

 # SAP

-This is a pytorch implementation of SAP.
+This is the official repo of the paper "Attack Prompt Generation for Red Teaming and Defending Large Language Models" accepted to Findings of EMNLP 2023.

 ## Environment Requirement